-In the event of a bankruptcy, liquidation or reorganization of Granite LP or its subsidiaries, holders of certain of their indebtedness (including financial institutions and holders of 2016 Debentures and 2018 Debentures) and certain trade creditors will generally be entitled to payment of their claims from the assets from such entities before any assets are made available for upstream distribution, eventually to Granite REIT or Granite GP.
-GP Shares and REIT Units will be effectively subordinated to the credit facilities and most of the other indebtedness and liabilities of Granite LP and its subsidiaries.
-None of Granite LP or its subsidiaries will be limited (other than pursuant to their credit facilities or other debt instruments, including the Credit Facilities (as defined under "Credit Facility and Indebtedness - Credit Facility"), the 2004 Indenture and 2013 Indenture (each as defined under "Credit Facility and Indebtedness - Other Unsecured Indebtedness") in their respective ability to incur secured or unsecured indebtedness.
+In the event of a bankruptcy, liquidation or reorganization of Granite LP or its subsidiaries, holders of certain of their indebtedness and certain trade creditors will generally be entitled to payment of their claims from the assets from such entities before any assets are made available for upstream distribution, eventually to Granite REIT or Granite GP.
+GP Shares and REIT Units will be effectively subordinated to the credit facilities, the 2018 Debentures and the 2021 Debentures and most of the other indebtedness and liabilities of Granite LP and its subsidiaries.
+None of Granite LP or its subsidiaries will be limited (other than pursuant to their credit facilities or other debt instruments, including the Facility, the 2013 Indenture and 2014 Indenture) in their respective ability to incur secured or unsecured indebtedness.